6 Easy Ways to Handle Halloween CravingsArticle posted in: Nutrition

 1. Keep smart snacks on-hand.

 Going into almost any supermarket or convenience store in October can trigger a candy craving due to the shelves and aisles packed with sugary-smelling treats.
-When you need to cave and indulge in something sweet, go for a smart choice and whip up a South Beach Diet Shake.
-There’s no shortage of ways to enjoy this protein-packed beverage that’s creamy, sweet and delicious.
-You don’t need a holiday to celebrate South Beach Diet’s sweet shakes that help keep cravings at bay!
+When you need to cave and indulge in something sweet, go for a smart choice and whip up a low-sugar protein shake.
+There’s no shortage of ways to enjoy this protein-packed staple that’s creamy, sweet and delicious.
+You don’t need a holiday to celebrate sweet shakes that help keep cravings at bay!

 3. Fill up on seasonal veggies.